After-Hours Rental Emergencies: A PM Playbook

 • vendor ETA and completion notes

-• temporary measures vs. permanent repair plan
+• temporary measures versus permanent repair plan

 Owner communication: fast, calm, and useful